smacgregor/SimpleTwitterClient/README.md

 * [X] RecyclerView uses a heterogenous layout - one for tweets and one for tweets with media.
 XML includes and ViewHolder inheritance were used to minimize code bloat with the two layouts.
 * [X] After posting a new tweet - auto scroll the recycler view so the new post is in view
 * [X] Preserve bitmap quality when using Glide
+* [X] Add an adapter animation (AlphaInAnimationAdapter) using the RecyclerView animations library
+*
 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: